Sect Shinto: Shinto Shusei

 Shinto Shusei (神道修成派) is considered a form of Confucian Shinto.
 It was founded in 1849 by Nitta Kuniteru (1829–1902), who was known to have read the Analects at age 9.
 He founded the sect at age 20, and considered Japanese people to be descendants of deities.
 He considered allegiance to the Emperor of Japan to be central to his philosophy; he was a supporter of Sonnō jōi ("revere the Emperor, expel the barbarians") but supported the Boshin Rebellion (the civil war between the shogunate and forces supporting the emperor) and the Meiji Restoration later.

 Alongside Kurozumikyō, it was one of the first two Shinto sects to gain independence in 1876.
 It has not been very active in the postwar era.

 Jingūkyō

-Jingūkyō (神宮教) was a sect run out of Ise Grand Shrine which distributed Jingu Taima.
+Jingūkyō (神宮教) was a sect run out of Ise Grand Shrine that distributed Jingu Taima.
 It was a rival to Izumo-taishakyo and eventually left the federation and came to dominate State Shinto.